TimMangan/App-Info/docs/Windows/UltraVNC/InstallConfigure.md

-# Installation and Configuration Notes for UltraEdit
+# Installation and Configuration Notes for UltraVNC
 By default the app will install under the apprpriate Program Files folder.

 ## Project Evergreen